System-Theoretic Analysis of Dynamic Generalized Nash Equilibria -- Turnpikes and Dissipativity: Value Function and KKT Interpretation

 \subsection{Turnpike leaving arc and linear end penalties}

-A well-known aspect of the turnpike property is the characteristic leaving arc, where state and input trajectories diverge from the turnpike in the final part of the considered time horizon, cf. Figure~\ref{fig:Turnpike_Schematic}.
-While the formal Definition~\ref{dfn:GameTurnpike} does not require that a turnpike solution has a leaving arc, the early works~\cite{Dorfman58,Mckenzie76} and many later results~\cite{Wilde72a,Trelat15a} focus on it.
+A well-known aspect of the turnpike property is the characteristic leaving arc, where state and input trajectories diverge from the turnpike in the final steps of the horizon, cf. Figure~\ref{fig:Turnpike_Schematic}.
+While the Definition~\ref{dfn:GameTurnpike} does not require a leaving arc, the early works~\cite{Dorfman58,Mckenzie76} and later results~\cite{Anderson87a,Trelat15a} focus on it.

 In the context of optimal control, the presence of a leaving arc arises when the values of the states $x$ and the adjoints $\lambda$ close to the turnpike differs substantially from their values at the end of the horizon.
-In optimal control there are three mechanism which generate leaving arcs~\cite{faulwasser2022turnpike}: \begin{itemize} \item Terminal constraints on the state variable such that $x_N = x^N \not = x_s$.
-Naturally this can be generalized to $x_N\in \mathbb X_N$. \item Terminal stage costs $V_\mathrm{f}(x)$ which (without any active constraints at $k=N$) imply that the transversality condition $\lambda_N = \nabla V_\mathrm{f}(x)$. \item Or the presence of state constraints which render it cheap to let a system drift towards the constraint boundary at the end of the horizon. \end{itemize}
+In optimal control there are three mechanisms which generate leaving arcs~\cite{faulwasser2022turnpike}: \begin{itemize} \item Terminal constraints on the state variable such that $x_N = x^N \not = x_s$.
+Naturally this can be generalized to $x_N\in \mathbb X_N$. \item Terminal stage costs $V_\mathrm{f}(x)$ which (without any active constraints at $k=N$) imply the transversality condition $\lambda_N = \nabla V_\mathrm{f}(x)$. \item Or the presence of state constraints and a cost which renders it cheap to let a system drift towards the constraint boundary at the end of the horizon. \end{itemize}

 Interestingly, the same leaving arc phenomenon can be observed in GNEPs, see, e.g., the supply chain example~\cite{hall2024receding}.
 Moreover, the optimality interpretation of GNEPs---and in particular the structure of the KKT conditions, which is very similar to classic optimal control---suggest that the same mechanisms generate a leaving arc.